burczu/react-router-role-authorization/README.md

 ), document.getElementById('app'));
 ```

 As you can see, all you have to do is to add the `authorize` attribute to the main routes of your application.
-By using passing an array of user role names to this attribute, you can define which user roles make this route available.
+By passing an array of user role names to this attribute, you can define which user roles make this route available.

 Additionally you should define a "not found" route which is not restricted by any user role.
-This will be the place where the user will be redirected if he would try to access an unavailable route.
+This will be the place where the user will be redirected to if he will try to access an unavailable route.

-The second thing you have to do is the use of the `AuthorizedComponent`.
-As an example, let's take a look on the sample route configuration above and consider the `RestrictedContainer` component which is related to the `/restricted` route path.
+The second thing you have to do is to use the `AuthorizedComponent`.
+As an example, let's take a look at the sample route configuration above and consider the `RestrictedContainer` component which is related to the `/restricted` route path.
 As you can see it is restricted by the `admin` user role:

 ```JavaScript
 import React from 'react';